erizov/Professor/semester_6/lecture_38_monitoring_production/performance_profiling/README.md

 ### Application

-5. Can you implement Performance Profiling from memory without looking at the code?
+5. Can you implementEfficiencye Profiling from memory without looking at the code?
-6. What real-world problem could you solve usingEfficiencye Profiling?
+6. What real-world problem could you tackle usingEfficiencye Profiling?

 ### Debugging